 Listen to the full podcast on mywifequitherjob.com ➜

 Can a business be both a luxury brand and a positive environmental impact brand?
 I want to find out in this interview?
 Ryan Shearman is the founder of Aether Diamonds, which creates diamonds made from carbon extracted from the atmosphere.

-Ryan Shearman (from New York, NY, USA) started Aether Diamonds about 5 years ago.
+Ryan Shearman (from New York, NY, USA) started Aether Diamonds over 5 years ago.

 Founders Ryan Shearman, Robert Hagemann, Anthony Ippolito, and Daniel Wojno created a lab-grown diamond jewelry brand named Aether in 2018.

 Aether transforms harmful CO2 from the atmosphere into the most beautiful diamonds.

 The brand makes stunning pieces of diamond rings, earrings, pendants, bangles, bracelets, and other jewelry for women.

 The diamonds they produce are good for the environment and aid in reversing climate change.